It is vital that you work with a web developer who is competent and reliable, and one that you can trust to help you grow and succeed online.

 Having a web development team you can rely on for support is great, but you will get more value out of your website if you can manage ongoing content updates in house.
 This will give you more control over your costs and ensure that any money you invest in your website is spent on more technological issues.
 It will also let you make quick changes without depending on anyone else’s schedule.

-For this reason, it is important that you choose a content management system (CMS) that your team can use comfortably and confidently to regularly add new content such as blog posts, products, and web pages.
+For this reason, it is important that you choose a content management system (CMS) that your team and SEO company can use comfortably and confidently to regularly add new content such as blog posts, products, and web pages.
 Similarly, it should be straightforward to manage and update existing content, letting you stay in control of keeping information up to date and fresh.

 Have you ever visited a website in July only to see a message about their Christmas holiday hours?
 Or seen a promotional message for Mother’s Day when you visit in October?
 Maybe the last post on a website is from 3 months ago… or even longer!
 These things don’t give the impression that anyone from your business is monitoring your website.
 A lack of recent, up to date and current content on your website can make visitors question the accuracy of all information.
 Even a small amount of doubt can be enough for them to choose your competitor.
 Don’t lose customers this way!